Generic Name: mometasone (Topical application route)

 Therapeutic Class: Corticosteroid, Strong

 Uses For Elocon

-Mometasone topical is used to help relieve redness, itching, swelling, or other discomfort caused by skin conditions.
+Mometasone topical is used to relieve redness, itching, swelling, or other discomfort caused by certain skin conditions.
 This medicine is a corticosteroid (cortisone-like medicine or steroid).

 This medicine is available only with your doctor's prescription.